-Minimum purchase requirements are technically not illegal, but they are certainly an annoyance to customers.
-What’s more, merchants are most likely breaking the terms of their agreements with payment processing providers if they impose minimums.
+The fees are legal, but merchants may be breaking the terms of their agreements with payment-processing providers when they impose minimums.

-Consumers often believe that debit card minimum purchase requirements are illegal.
-The confusion may be due to several laws that went into effect in 2013 governing how merchants deal with customers who pay with plastic.
-Two major changes took place, but neither of them outlawed minimum purchase requirements with debit cards:
+Several laws went into effect in 2013 governing how merchants deal with customers who pay with plastic.
+Two major changes took place.

-Again, this applies to credit cards only.
-Because merchants pay fees every time you pay with plastic, they’re allowed to pass some or all of that fee on to you.
-However, some states outlaw this practice — even for credit cards.
-For more details, read about credit card surcharges.
+Adding surcharges to credit card payments is allowed, as of 2020.
+Because merchants pay fees every time you pay with plastic, they’re allowed to pass some, or all, of that fee to you.

 Credit Cards vs. Debit Cards

-What’s the difference between how these types of cards are handled?
-For whatever reason, the law does not address debit card transactions from a consumer perspective.
-The laws did limit how much retailers have to pay when you pay with a debit card and their costs for accepting debit cards are generally lower than the costs of accepting a credit card.
-This is true even if you as the buyer use a debit card but choose a “credit” transaction at checkout.
+The law does not address debit card transactions from a consumer perspective, but it does limit how much retailers have to pay when you pay with a debit card, and the costs for accepting debit cards are typically lower than the costs for accepting a credit card, even if you use a debit card but choose a “credit” transaction at checkout.

-What can you do about merchants who break the rules?
-It’s best to let them know that you think they’re doing something wrong.
-Especially when it comes to a small business, the business owner might not be up to speed on all of the laws.
-Things change quickly, and business owners have a lot on their plates.
+For merchants who break the rules, it’s best to let them know you think they’re doing something wrong, especially when it comes to a small business because the business owner might not be up to speed on all the laws.

-If you believe that a business is blatantly ignoring the rules, you can report them to the card processing networks if you like.
+If you believe that a business is blatantly ignoring the rules, Visa and MasterCard provide forms you can use to report the vendor to the card processing networks.

-However, because the merchant isn’t breaking any laws by setting minimum purchase amounts for debit cards, you won’t get much done if you report the business to your state’s Attorney General or to the Federal Trade Commission.
-Merchants are generally able to set whatever policies they want as long as they do not break federal or local laws.
+Since merchants are not breaking any laws by setting minimum-purchase amounts for debit cards, there’s no reason to report them to your state’s attorney general or the Federal Trade Commission.
+Merchants can set whatever policies they want as long as they do not break federal or local laws.